percona/percona-postgresql-operator/source/backups.rst

       kubectl apply -f deploy/backup/restore.yaml

-To create a new PostgreSQL cluster from either the active  one, or a former cluster in which pgBackRest repository still exists,  use the :ref:`pgDataSource.restoreFrom<pgdatasource-restorefrom>` option.
-Let's create a new cluster e.g. ``cluster2`` from existing ``cluster1``.
+To create a new PostgreSQL cluster from either the active  one, or a former cluster whose pgBackRest repository still exists,  use the :ref:`pgDataSource.restoreFrom<pgdatasource-restorefrom>` option.

+The following example will create a new cluster named ``cluster2`` from an existing one named``cluster1``.

 #.
 First, create the ``cluster2-config-secrets.yaml`` configuration file with the following content: